ch359/game-of-life/readme.md

 As a fun project post-Makers, I wanted to brush up my JavaScript and explore something new and widely applicable, so I looked to HTML5 canvas for inspiration.
 I chose Game of Life as it's fun, combines visuals with logic and can be deceptively complex.
 This is based on [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+In a nutshell, it simulates a small ecosystem, where each cell can be either alive or dead.
+Cells can join with other cells to procreate, however if too many cells are present in an area, they may die of starvation, simulating overpopulation.
+Applying a set of behavioural rules to cell behaviour therefore creates a dynamic and ever-changing ecosystem.

 #### Learning objectives

 - Improve JavaScript knowledge